kassko/data-mapper/README.md

 data-access
 ==================

+data-access
-data-access help you to represent some data like objects and work with objects.
+* help you to represent some data like objects and work with objects.
+* simplify integration of multiple data sources (mssql, mysql, nosql databases, webservices ...)

 Installation